 All competitors are given 2 or 3 large format 1:10:000 maps.
 The final Map is used by everyone and has the Rogaine portion (Stage 5).
 You can choose between the 6 Hour time limit or the 12 Hour time limit on the Mad Otter.

-12 HOUR TEAMS: Identical to description for the 6 Hour with the following differences: You have to complete the first 2 stages to be eligible for any award or to move on to Stage 5.
-You will be given 2 maps with 4 courses on it for Stage 1-4.
+12 HOUR TEAMS: Identical to description for the 6 Hour with the following differences: You have to complete Stage 2 and 3 to be eligible for any award.
+Stage 1, 4 and 5 are optional.

 Point System (Estimated)

 Stage 2: 1 point per CP + 5 pt bonus for slide run + 30 point completion bonus.